Pilonidal sinus disease – PITS studie

 National prospective multicenter observational cohort study.

 All Dutch hospitals and proctology clinics have been invited to participate in this nationwide snapshot study.
 Every month a group of hospitals will start including patients once the study has been approved by their local Board of Directors.
 For a period of 3 months patients will be included in the study.
 This proposed period may be extended if hospitals need to downscale their operations due to the corona crisis.
-The aim is to start the study in the first centers in January 2021.
+The first centers have started in January 2021 and currently 40 centers are including patients.